simple-crypto/simple-website/vision.md

 That is, while a closed source approach can limit the adversary's understanding of the target implementations as long as their specifications remain opaque, it also limits the public understanding of the mechanims on which security relies, and therefore the possibility to optimize them.
-As for the case of cryptographic algorithms, and as illustrated in the right part of the previous figure for the case of side-channel attacks, the increased relevance of open solutions for cryptographic implementations is driven by three main ingredients.
+As for cryptographic algorithms, and as illustrated in the right part of the previous figure for the case of side-channel attacks, the increased relevance of open solutions for cryptographic implementations is driven by three main ingredients.